-Test Request Messages (which begin SOH % /) are intercepted by the communications controller.
+Test Request Messages (which begin SOH % /) are intercepted by the communications controller and supplied to the Teleprocessing On-line Test Executive Program (TOLTEP) by VTAM.
 The READ macro instruction that would have moved the message into program storage had the interception not occurred is canceled with RTNCD=12 and FDBK2=2.
-The terminal must then be disconnected.